 Within the classroom, each teacher is responsible for organising any reasonable adjustments, such as the use of cream paper for resources, planning adapted levels of activity which meet the needs of varying abilities within the class.
 The activities your child is given in each lesson will be structured in such a way to help them achieve the learning outcome.
 This may or may not involve adult support.
-Some interventions are delivered in small groups or 1:1 by suitably trained teaching assistants under the direction of the class teacher.
-Resources are also differentiated within the classroom to ensure children are able to achieve objectives.
+Resources intended to scaffold learning are available within the classroom to ensure children are able to achieve objectives.
 Specialised equipment or resources may be used such as ICT.